LEMarshall/blog/content/posts/build-a-blog-with-docker-and-hugo-part-2-2016-02-11.md

 tags = ["Development", "Hugo", "Docker"]
 +++

 I got started with Linux about a year ago when a colleague recommended trying Ubuntu as an alternative to Windows.
-So far, I've gained basic competency in the terminal, and a few other things.
-I've experimented quite a bit with different Linux distributions in Virtual Box (installing Arch is probably the single most effective learning experience I could reccomend).
-But I think working at an IT company (my role is not technical) and constantly being around web developers and devops engineers was what really got me interested in computing, and pushed me to do a lot more than I otherwise would have - like studying Python, and deploying this site.
+So far, I've gained basic competency in the terminal, and acquired a working knowledge of the operating system.
+I've experimented quite a bit with different Linux distributions in Virtual Box - installing and configuring Arch Linux was a great learning experience.
+But, I think working at an IT company (my role is not technical) and constantly being around web developers and devops engineers was what really got me interested in computing, and pushed me to do a lot more than I otherwise would have - like studying Python, and deploying this site.

 #### Settling on a solution

 There are a lot of ways to host a static site, but I wanted to do it with Docker.
-Docker has a few advantages that make it very attractive for many different applications, but most importantly, container-ized services are really easy to deploy in different environments.
-For my purposes this means I can easily launch my site on any Linux environment using a simple Dockerfile as long as Docker installed:
+Docker has a few advantages that make it very attractive for many different use cases, but most importantly, container-ized services are really easy to deploy from one linux environments to another.
+For my purposes, this means I can easily launch my site on a variety of platforms -  as long as Docker is installed:

 ```
 $ docker build .